firebud2/staff-docs/teams-and-roles.md

     - **Web Developer**, responsible for the development of our web applications.

+- **Documentation Team**
+    - **Documentation Editor**, responsible for the editing of our open source documentation.
+    - **Documentation Proofreader**, responsible for the proofreading of our open source documentation.

 - **Analytics Team**
     - **Data Analyst**, analyzes and reports on our community and content data.